-Biosafety startup R-Zero acquires CoWorkr to create an “OS for the workplace” – TechCrunch
+Biosafety startup R-Zero acquires CoWorkr to create an ‘OS for the workplace’ – TechCrunch

 UVC lights have been used in hospitals for decades to sanitize surfaces like scanners, or to sanitize air when inserted into UV air ducts.
 Studies have shown it can inactivate flu viruses in the air.
 Limited evidence also noted that UVC can also inactivate SARS-CoV-2 and other coronaviruses by destroying the virus’ outer protein coating.

 These lights were also used in real-life during the pandemic.
-The New York Metropolitan Transport Authority, for example also, purchased $1 million worth of UVC lights to disinfect subway cars each evening.
+The New York Metropolitan Transport Authority, for example, purchased $1 million worth of UVC lights to disinfect subway cars each evening.
 The CARES act passed in March 2020 was to allow companies and public sector institutions to use government loans to purchase cleaning services, including UV lights.

 Still, some consumer-facing lamps drew their fair share of criticism.
 For one, they can cause eye injuries or burns if people are exposed to them for a long period of time.
 One review of UVC disinfection (notably, written by two scientists with ties to a UVC disinfection company) offered a blunt assessment noting that “nonscientific performance claims” were “widespread” in the nascent industry.

-For its part, R-Zero’s Arc does have third-party testing to its name – it was shown to reduce 99.99 percent of two viruses: a common cold coronavirus, and a surrogate for norovirus on surfaces.
-It was also 99.99 percent effective in killing off E. Coli and Methicillin-resistant Staphylococcus aureus (MRSA).
+For its part, R-Zero’s Arc does have third-party testing to its name — it was shown to reduce 99.99% of two viruses: a common cold coronavirus, and a surrogate for norovirus on surfaces.
+It was also 99.99% effective in killing off E. Coli and Methicillin-resistant Staphylococcus aureus (MRSA).

 Despite back-and-forth over the utility of some UVC lights as disinfection technology, some analysts suggest this industry isn’t going anywhere (for one, LG has entered the UV-based cleaning space).
-Tim Mulrooney, a commercial services equities analyst for William Blair told the Washington Post that we’re living through a “paradigm shift” in how people think about hygiene.
+Tim Mulrooney, a commercial services equities analyst for William Blair, told The Washington Post that we’re living through a “paradigm shift” in how people think about hygiene.

 Polling from 2020 suggests that cleaning procedures were top of mind for employees and customers alike.
-Of 3,000 people surveyed by Deloitte, 64 percent of employees said that regular cleaning of shared spaces was important to them and 62 percent of customers wanted surfaces cleaned after every interaction.
-(This is despite evidence that surfaces aren’t thought to be a way that COVID-19 spreads).
+Of 3,000 people surveyed by Deloitte, 64% of employees said that regular cleaning of shared spaces was important to them and 62% of customers wanted surfaces cleaned after every interaction.
+(This is despite evidence that surfaces aren’t thought to be a way that COVID-19 spreads.)

 At this point, it’s unclear how the rise of vaccines might impact perceptions of office cleanliness.
 But Morgan is betting that companies (and employees) are now more aware of the germs in our midst than they might have been pre-pandemic, and will be eager for ways to control their spread — that includes managing the flow of people within an office.